marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 i) Too many quiz errors
 -------------------------

+In the quiz stage, the experimenter can specify a maximum number of quiz failures.
+It the participant fails more than that, he is excluded from the experiment and receives the following message:

 .. warning:: You did not answer the quiz correctly and were excluded from further participation.

 j) No group match
 ------------------

+In the lobby, participants wait until they are matched for a cetrain time span.
+If there is no other participant within this time span, the participant is directed to a page where he or she can choose to wait additional two minutes or to leave the experiment.
+In the latter case the participant should receive the showup-fee.
+The experimenter can set to which stage the participant is directed when he or she leaves.

 k) Group aborted
 ------------------